vergoh/vnstat-docker/README.md

 [`docker-compose.yml`](https://github.com/vergoh/vnstat-docker/blob/master/docker-compose.yml) is the more simple example with both the vnStat daemon and the httpd running in the same container.
 While this example works without changes for most users, it results in the httpd also using host networking which may not be a wanted feature for some users.

-[`docker-compose_isolated_httpd.yml`](https://github.com/vergoh/vnstat-docker/blob/master/docker-compose_isolated_httpd.yml) consist of two containers running from the same image.
+[`docker-compose_isolated_example.yml`](https://github.com/vergoh/vnstat-docker/blob/master/docker-compose_isolated_example.yml) consist of three containers running from the same image.
 The vnStat daemon is running in the first container (`vnstat`) with host networking in order to access all network interfaces but doesn't provide any services or bind to ports.
 The second container (`vnstati`) doesn't use host networking but provides the httpd which accesses the statistics using a shared volume in read-only mode.
+The third container (`vnstat-notify`) runs only the notification scheduler and also accesses the statistics database using a shared volume in read-only mode.
+Note that the third container doesn't have valid `APPRISE_URLS` configured by default.

 ## Environment variables